-Stefan Albrecht (ESTIF) asks for solar heat to be recognized as a heat generator, as other forms of renewable energies.
+Stefan Albrecht (Solar Heat Initiative) asks for solar heat to be recognized as a heat generator, as other forms of renewable energies.

 Rode (NO) asks whether the present study will expand upon the special review study by assessing separate requirements per type, for the categories identified in the Water heater glossary.
 Kemna replies that the previous assessment showed that for the EU setting separate requirements for electric vs. non-electric water heaters is not advisable.
 He recognizes that a promise was made to look into the matter more extensively in this review study and points at the vast collection of data in Task 2, to be elaborated in further tasks.
-So he asks what móre Norway wants specifically and if it could put that in writing.
+So he asks what more Norway wants specifically and if it could put that in writing.
 Rode mentions that he would like to see the same LLCC evaluation as in the specific review study, not for just two categories as in the review study but for all separate water heater categories mentioned in the (glossary of) review study.
 Siderius (NL) states that the Netherlands is not in favour of setting specific requirements per water heater technology and refers to the ongoing study on smart appliances that assesses the need for demand response systems.
 Lopes (SE) added that Sweden thinks that, while the labelling scheme could stay as is, Ecodesign requirements for certain technologies such as small gas fired water heaters, could be more stringent.
 Rode (NO) mentions the specific Norwegian problems, e.g. with the ban on oil-fired appliances.
 Kemna reminds Norway and the audience that the special review study mentioned -- in detail-- several solutions for the Norwegian problem and more specifically that certain potential loopholes should not be addressed in the study for the benefit of Norway.

-Albrecht (ESTIF) mentions that certain solar devices are specifically produced and marketed for use in the Mediterranean area only, but have to be rated according the average climate conditions.
+Abrecht (Solar Heat Initiative) mentions that certain solar devices are specifically produced and marketed for use in the Mediterranean area only, but have to be rated according the average climate conditions.
 Can this be changed so that correct performances can be compared?
-Kemna adds that he has seen A+ gas instantaneous water heaters, to be compared with A labelled solar devices.
-It is odd to see fuel fired heaters beating solar devices on energy efficiency.
-Gerard van Amerongen (ESTIF) adds that correct solar systems can achieve up to A+++.
+Kemna adds that he has seen A+ gas instantaneous water heaters being compared with A labelled solar water heaters.
+It is odd to see fuel fired heaters having a higher energy efficiency class than solar water heaters .
+Gerard van Amerongen (Solar Heat Europe/ESTIF) clarified that solar devices, as part of a package can achieve up to A+++.

-Van Amerongen states that problems with thermosiphon systems (typical for Mediterranean climates, requiring a product label) can be solved if (1) an improved calculation method is applied (changes to transitional Method and Regulation needed), (2) three arrows for efficiency are shown on the label (not just average climate), and (3) the obligation to label the integrated storage tank in thermosiphon systems is skipped (it is an integral part of product).
+Van Amerongen states that problems with thermosiphon systems (typical for Mediterranean climates, requiring a product label) can be solved if (1) an improved calculation method is applied (changes to transitional Method and Regulation needed), (2) three arrows for efficiency are shown on the label (one for each climate), and (3) the obligation to label the integrated storage tank in thermosiphon systems is skipped (considering that it is an integral part of product).
 Problems related to component-based solar devices (typical for rest of EU, requiring a package label) are related to (1) the still complex (or not self-explanatory) calculation required for the package label, (2) the need for the solar supplier to create technical documentation for the system supplied which requires access to technical documentation of component suppliers, (3) information on components is still difficult to attain (the database could help, although the current description does not foresee this), (4) as most Information Fiches are related to inclusion of solar devices, it makes sense to have the fiche(s) created by the component suppliers, not the final supplier, and (5) the fact that many solar systems are also supplying heat for space heating asks for a more accurate calculation of solar contributions to space heating.